sokartema/gitbook-plugin-jazer/README.md

 This is a plugin example for [gitbook](https://www.gitbook.com) and allows you to:

-1. Create `{% regexp %}` exercises: The answer  to the posed question is validated using a regular expresion written by the author
+1. Create `{% regexp %}` exercises: The answer  to the posed question is validated using a regular expresion written by the gitbook author
 (Using [XRegExp](http://xregexp.com/))
 2. Create `{% questionjs %}` exercises: The answer to the psoed question is validated using a JavaScript function written by the gitbook author